-Borrow from other libraries
+Borrow from other libraries with interlibrary loan (RACER)

 - Enables placing of requests online for books, articles and other types of materials available at other libraries.

 - This is a service available to all registered students, faculty and staff at York.
 These privileges do not extend to alumni or external borrowers.

 - Book loans and copies of journal articles are available free of charge to graduate students.

 - First time users must first register with RACER before they can place online requests (Passport York details are requested).

 - Regular users should login directly on the RACER site.

 - Further information about conditions and policies (what can be borrowed, for how long, loan conditions, options for pickup and renewal) is available.

 - Questions can also be sent directly to firstname.lastname@example.org or conveyed by telephone to (416) 736-5808.